 The majority of our exchange visitors arrive for the fall semester.
 Please note that we begin Orientation and classes much earlier than our partner schools.
 While Orientation is optional for exchange students, we highly recommend that they attend so that they become familiar with the facilities, structure of the school and classmates.

-Semesters at Owen are made up of two seven-week periods, called mods.
+Semesters at Vanderbilt Owen Graduate School of Management are made up of two seven-week periods, called mods.
 Exchange students may enroll in four elective courses each mod for a total of eight full courses each semester, depending on their university’s requirements.
 Each seven-week course meets two times a week for 1.5 hours per class.
 The methodology of these courses varies according to the content and style of the lecturers, but they include case studies, group assignments, lectures, and workshops, all with a high percentage of class participation.
 Click here for our Academic Calendar.

 To apply for an exchange, students should first be nominated by their university.
 We require our Incoming Exchange Student Application, an official transcript showing courses and grades from the home university, a resume, a photo of applicant, a financial declaration showing proof of sufficient finances for the four-month period, and proof of health insurance.
 Your health insurance must cover evacuation and repatriation, meet the minimum standards of health and medical coverage set forth by Vanderbilt University and have an office in the U.S. with a toll-free claims number.
 If your insurance certificate does not meet the standards you will be required to purchase student health insurance from Vanderbilt (approximate cost $1,200 USD).